 Almost all faculty are members of CAGE in the economics department and some are also members of Warwick Interdisciplinary Centre for International Development (WICID).
 There is a regular weekly external seminar, two weekly internal workshops, and high quality PhD students.
 We also organise international conferences on campus, or in Venice.

-Economic History and Development Workshop/Seminar
+Development and Economic History Research Group Workshop/Seminar

 For faculty and PhD students at Warwick and other top-level academic institutions across the world.
-For a detailed scheduled of speakers please follow the link below:
+For a detailed scheduled of speakers please follow the link below.

 Organisers: Yannick Dupraz

-Academics associated with the Economic Development and History Research Group are:
+Academics associated with the Development and Economic History Research Group are: